thatSFguy/Line-Of-Sight-Tool/README.md

 # 📡 Line-of-Sight Tool

 A simple web app to help determine the best placement for mesh network nodes.
+Click here to use it:  https://thatsfguy.github.io/Line-Of-Sight-Tool/ Or download the repo and use it on your own machine.
+Territory files included are MI, OH and IN.
+Others you need to download yourself.
+Pull requests are welcome.
 ---

 ## 🚀 Features